bmurrtech/IT_research/test_knowledge/s1_sales_appl.md

 __What is a question to ask when prospecting for Singularity Ranger?__
-- [ ] How many technologies do you typically use to achieve resolution?
+- [ ] X How many technologies do you typically use to achieve resolution?
 - [ ] How are you protecting mobile devices from malware and phishing attacks?
 - [ ] X How would you know if your Active Directory is under attack?
 - [ ] Do you know every IP-connected device on your network?